 First Battle of Adobe Walls (1864)

 In 1864, Brigadier General James H. Carleton, commanding the Department of New Mexico, wanted to eliminate the Indian attacks on white settlers traveling along the Santa Fe Trail into New Mexico Territory.
-To accomplish this, he soon sent Colonel Christopher “Kit” Carson, fresh from victories over the Apache and Navajo of New Mexico, to punish the Kiowa and Comanche for raiding along the
+To accomplish this, he soon sent Colonel Christopher “Kit” Carson, fresh from victories over the Apache and Navajo of New Mexico, to punish the Kiowa and Comanche for raiding along the trails.

 Leading 336 California and New Mexico Volunteers and 75 Ute and Jicarilla Apache auxiliaries, Carson led an attack against a nearby Kiowa village on November 25, 1864.
-Afterwards, he and his men rested at the ruins of Adobe Walls.
+Afterward, he and his men rested at the ruins of Adobe Walls.
 The next day, the Kiowa, now joined with the Comanche counter-attacked Carson and his men at Adobe Walls.
 Though the Indians numbered more than 1,000, Carson and his men were able to hold their position with two howitzers.

 At dusk, the troops burned one of the camps and retreated to their base at Fort Bascom, New Mexico.
 Three of Carson’s men were killed and 15 were wounded.
 Indian casualties totaled 60.
 Carson was acclaimed as a hero for fighting one of the largest engagements on the Great Plains, against far greater odds, and with minimal casualties.